Hynanie/Hynanie/README.md

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [hanani-04@graduate.utm.my](mailto:hanani-04@graduate.utm.my)
 * 🧠  I'm learning to create a video games.
-* 🤝  I'm open to collaborating on interesting projects on website, making quality video games.
+* 🤝  I'm open to collaboration with skilled programmers and developers to craft dynamic websites, immersive games, and cutting-edge applications that push the boundaries of technology on my portfolio.
 ### Skills